aonanj/citation-verifier/README.md

 # Citation Verifier

 Full-stack toolchain for extracting legal citations from court filings and verifying them against primary sources.
-The backend normalizes and checks each citation, while the Next.js frontend presents annotated results with contextual highlights.
+The backend normalizes and checks each citation.
+The frondend is available as a Microsoft Word Add-In and a Next.js frontend, presenting annotated results with contextual highlights.
 Citations are assumed to be in Bluebook standard format.
+See [/addons/word-taskpane](/addons/word-taskpane/README.md) for further details about Word integration.

 ## Overview
 - **Document ingestion**: Accepts PDF (text or scanned), DOCX, and plain text files up to 10 MB.
 Compatible with both inline citations and footnote citations.